 I hold two personal values above all others: respect and responsibility.
 Respect is about recognizing every person’s intrinsic value and potential to contribute.
 Responsibility is about using your own talents and advantages to achieve something for others.
 CommonBond embodies both.

 At CommonBond, we are motivated not by a sense of charity but rather an understanding that each individual is worth an investment and that we all benefit from making such investments.
-CommonBond uses the collective assets of the staff, board, partners, stakeholders, and residents to make housing and services available to over 11,000 people – we and they contribute positively to vibrant communities.
+CommonBond uses the collective assets of the staff, board, partners, stakeholders, and residents to make housing and services available to 12,000 people – we and they contribute positively to vibrant communities.

 Favorite CommonBond memory: